Honesty in Causal Forests: When It Helps and When It Hurts: Proofs for Analytical Example

 Define:

 so that:

 Under the assumption of large enough samples, the Central Limit Theorem implies that both \(\hat\tau_j(0)\) and \(\hat\tau_j(1)\) are approximately normally distributed and unbiased.
-Moreover, they are independent because they are computed from disjoint samples.
-It follows that \( \Delta_j \) and \( \eta_j \) are jointly normal with:
+Since they are computed from disjoint samples, they are independent, and thus they are approximately jointly normal.
+Consequently, their linear combinations $\eta_j$ and $\Delta_l$ for any features $j$ and $l$ are also jointly normal.